dnutan/nethserver-docs/administrator-manual/en/samba.rst

    select :guilabel:`Primary Domain Controller`, then :guilabel:`SUBMIT` the change.

-   The Domain name by default is assumed to be the second domain part of the host name in capital letters (e.g. if the FQDN server host name is ``server.example.com`` the default domain name will be ``EXAMPLE``.
+   The Domain name by default is assumed to be the rightmost part of the FQDN in capital letters and without a suffix (e.g. if the FQDN server host name is ``server.example.com`` the default domain name will be ``EXAMPLE``.
 If the default does not fit your needs, choose a simple name respecting the rules: